"Wet shaving is suited for the man who wants to elevate his

 The quote above is from my first blog post on the benefits of wet shaving in September of 2006: “On Wet Shaving, men's stuff part two.”

-For my birthday about 12 years ago, I received an Edwin Jagger Chatsworth shaving set from my wife.
-The set had a shaving brush, an ivory handle for Gillette Sensor blades, and a silver wire stand.
+About 12 years ago, I received an Edwin Jagger Chatsworth shaving set from my wife as a birthday gift.
+The set had a shaving brush (best badger), an ivory handle for Gillette Sensor razor blades, and a silver wire stand that held the brush and handle.
 Earlier this year, as a self-gift for my birthday, I decided to update my home shaving gear.

-Warnung vor Gefahr!
-If you are a cartridge razor user and are thinking of switching to a safety razor, I should warn you that the transition will be difficult.
-You WILL cut up your face at the start.
-The reason for this is that you’re used to the inherent ease of a pivot head, and will be prone to using too much pressure.
+If like me, you've reached the end of your tolerance for silly prices on cartridges, I would highly encourage you to go "retro" and use a safety blade.
+However I do offer a warning.
+If you are a cartridge razor user and are thinking of switching to a safety razor, you should know that the transition could be difficult.
+It's very likely that you will cut up your face at the start.
+The reason for this is that you’re used to the inherent ease of a pivot head, and are probably prone to using too much pressure.
 Safety razors are very sharp and demand respect.
 If you want to learn how to shave with a safety razor, I suggest you start on a Saturday or any other morning when you can take your time and carefully develop a "feel" for your new razor.
-As I stated earlier, it didn't take me long to get a "feel" for my new razor handle, but I should disclose that a) I initially learned how to shave using a safety razor, and b) prior to this purchase I was already using my father's 1960's Gillette Super Speed Razor occasionally.
+As I stated earlier, it didn't take me long to get a "feel" for my new razor handle, but remember that a) I initially learned how to shave using a safety razor, and b) prior to this purchase I was already using my father's 1960's Gillette Super Speed Razor occasionally.

-And while on the subject of treating the safety razor with respect, please be aware you are also likely to cut up your thumb or hand in the next 12 months.
+Lastly, I will return to my warning of treating a safety razor with respect.
+If you switch you will probably not only nick yourself, but also probably cut your thumb over the next 12 month.
 I think every safety razor user has a story of deep hand cut because of careless handling of the blade.
 If you don’t believe me, Google it for some amusing stories.
 My last cut occurred because, in a reflex action, I tried to catch a safety razor in mid-air after accidentally dropping it.

 For shopping, here are some useful URLs: